-In my experience, that nauseated feeling has nothing to do with how good of shape you are in.
-I have seen many people (including myself) who are above average athletes toss their cookies during workouts.
-We used to joke in my younger days that "if you are not throwing up at the end of a PFT you are not trying."
-That is about as true as the saying, "No Pain - No Gain".
-Here are some of the things that can cause and prevent this unpleasant feeling:
+In my experience, that nauseated feeling has nothing to do with the level of your fitness.
+I have seen many people (including myself) who are above-average athletes toss their cookies during workouts.
+We used to joke in my younger days that "if you are not throwing up at the end of a PFT, you are not trying."
+Here are some things that can cause and prevent this unpleasant feeling:

 Pre-breakfast workouts start your body exercising with minimal fuel in the tank.
-In other words, since you have not eaten in probably 10-12 hours, your blood sugars levels are lower than normal.
-After any anaerobic activity like - faster running, swimming, high repetition calisthenics or weight lifting you will hit a wall and feel completely drained.
-Dizziness soon follows and next thing you know you are nauseated.
-This can also occur in evening workouts if you skip lunch or after noon pre-workout meals.
+In other words, since you have not eaten in probably 10-12 hours, your blood-sugar levels are lower than normal.
+After any anaerobic activity like faster running, swimming, high-repetition calisthenics or weight lifting, you will feel completely drained.

-Many people when timed in events such as a physical fitness test can get very nauseated prior to exercise.
+Many people when timed in events such as a physical fitness test can get very nauseated before exercise.
 There are ways to combat this feeling.
 Check out the "7 Tips on Dealing With PFT Anxiety" article.

 This is probably what caused your nausea.
-Many people who like to begin their workouts with crunches or other abdominal exercises can actually get motion sick while performing abdominal exercises.
+Many people who like to begin their workouts with crunches or other abdominal exercises can get motion sick while performing abdominal exercises.
 This occurs when your eyes are either closed while exercising or your eyes scan the ceiling freely.
-The answer to this is to simply do the old Navy trick I learned when first on a ship in the North Atlantic - look at the horizon to prevent motion sickness.
-So when doing abs, lock your eyes on a fixed point on the ceiling of your workout area.
-You will not longer feel sick by doing this as long as you are properly fueled and not too anxious about your PFT.
+The answer to this is to simply do the old Navy trick I learned when first on a ship in the North Atlantic: look at the horizon to prevent motion sickness.
+So when doing ab exercises, lock your eyes on a fixed point on the ceiling of your workout area.
+You no longer will feel sick, as long as you are fueled properly and not too anxious about your PFT.